Personal Injury Claims

 - Negotiation and payment

 The initial consultation begins when you contact The Compensation Experts.
 Our friendly advisors will talk to you about your injuries and what led to them, asking a series of questions to help build a picture of the sequence of events, to see whether there is the potential to make a claim.

-Before your personal injury lawyer can request compensation they need to build a body of evidence to prove two things.
-The first is the nature and extent of your injury.
-They will review your medical notes to ascertain the type of your injury, the impact it has had on your life, and the prognosis for your recovery.
+Your personal injury lawyer will review your medical notes to ascertain the type of accident you’re experienced, the impact it has had on your life, and the prognosis for your recovery.
 We may seek the opinion of an independent medical advisor at this point, especially if your injuries are extensive and your recovery is ongoing.

 Information you can provide which will help your claim includes: